Mokens/MIPs/MIPS/mip-1.md

 The Mokens community consists of all the people involved in someway with mokens.

-The Mokens project is the Mokens community plus all the technology, documentation
+The Mokens project is the Mokens community plus all the software, websites, documentation and communication related to mokens.

 ## Goals